ben-kemister/development-cheat-sheets/content/tools/docker/build.md

 - dockerfile
 ---

-This page contains examples about the use of Docker commands when _building_ containers.
+This page contains examples about the use of the Docker `build` commands used when creating container image(s).
 <!--more-->

 ## Building with `Dockerfile`